Reposted from the College of Humanities.

 Noh this year joined the U’s Middle East Center housed with the College of Humanities.

-“I was pleased to work with dean of the College of Social and Behavioral Sciences, Michelle Camacho, to recruit Yuree Noh to the University of Utah,” says Hollis Robbins, dean of the College of Humanities.
+“I was pleased to work with dean of the College of Social and Behavioral Sciences, Michelle Camacho, to recruit Yuree Noh to the University of Utah,” says Hollis Robbins, former dean and senior advisor at the College of Humanities.
 “We recognized her as a rising star with a growing national reputation.”

 Adds Chris Low, director of the Middle East Center: “Yuree Noh’s grantsmanship and multi-country network building open up new horizons for the Middle East Center and the University of Utah.
 Her outstanding productivity confirms our hope that she will be a pillar of the center’s scholarly community for many years to come.”